LaoArchAngel/fsw-wiki/whiteboard-code-questions.markdown

 ### Possible follow up questions for the coding problems below
 * What is _Big O_ for performance and space?
-* Did you use a a loop or recursion?
+* Is the solution recursive or iterative?
 What are the implications of this choice?
 * How might you improve performance of the algorithm you chose?
 * How can you ensure the algorithm functions as expected? (`answers`: step through code, **write unit tests**, etc)